TrellixVulnTeam/swahilipython_SCMU/Doc/library/smtpd.rst

       Holds a string containing the greeting sent by the client in its "HELO".

-   .. attribute:: mailfrom
+   .. attribute:: mailkutoka

-      Holds a string containing the address identified in the "MAIL FROM:" line from the client.
+      Holds a string containing the address identified in the "MAIL FROM:" line kutoka the client.

    .. attribute:: rcpttos

-      Holds a list of strings containing the addresses identified in the "RCPT TO:" lines from the client.
+      Holds a list of strings containing the addresses identified in the "RCPT TO:" lines kutoka the client.

    .. attribute:: received_data